cta-observatory/magic-cta-pipe/magicctapipe/scripts/lst1_magic/README.md

 - `magic_calib_to_dl1.py` on real MAGIC data, to convert them into DL1 format
 - `lst1_magic_mc_dl0_to_dl1.py` over SimTelArray MCs to convert them into DL1 format
-- optionally, but recommended, `merge_hdf_files.py` to merge subruns and/or runs together
+- optionally, but recommended, `merge_hdf_files.py` on MAGIC data to merge subruns and/or runs together
 - `lst1_magic_event_coincidence.py` to find coincident events between MAGIC and LST-1, starting from DL1 data
 - `lst1_magic_stereo_reco.py` to add stereo parameters to the DL1 data
 - `lst1_magic_train_rfs.py` to train the RFs (energy, direction, classification) on train gamma MCs and protons